Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness

 Despite this important progress, however, not much is known about the computational complexity of the orbit closure intersection problem beyond the well-behaved actions discussed above.
 Purely invariant theoretic approaches are unlikely to be efficient for general reductive group actions because polynomial invariants in general have high degree~\cite{DM-lowerbound} and are hard to compute~\cite{DBLP:conf/coco/GargIMOWW20}.
 Similarly, the power of optimization-based analytic methods is currently unclear.
 In~\cite{DBLP:conf/focs/BurgisserFGOWW19} a general framework of geodesic optimization is developed, which leads to the construction of algorithms solving null cone problems for all reductive group actions, but the parameters controlling the performance of their algorithms can be exponential in some cases~\cite{DBLP:conf/coco/FranksR21}.
-Moreover, while this also offers a plausible path for generalizing the Kempf-Ness approach of \cite{DBLP:conf/stoc/Allen-ZhuGLOW18}, this approach quickly runs into $\GIclass$-hardness~\cite{DBLP:conf/innovations/ChenGQTZ24} or versions of the $abc$-conjecture~\cite{DBLP:conf/coco/BurgisserDM0W24}!
+Moreover, while this also offers a plausible path for generalizing the Kempf--Ness approach of \cite{DBLP:conf/stoc/Allen-ZhuGLOW18}, this approach quickly runs into $\GIclass$-hardness~\cite{DBLP:conf/innovations/ChenGQTZ24} or versions of the $abc$-conjecture~\cite{DBLP:conf/coco/BurgisserDM0W24}!
 In fact, the complexity of orbit closure intersection is very much unclear even for concrete actions.
-For example, no polynomial-time algorithms are known for the 3-tensor action of~$\SL_{n_1} \times \SL_{n_2} \times \SL_{n_3}$ on $\bbC^{n_1} \ot \bbC^{n_2} \ot \bbC^{n_3}$, nor for the simultaneous ``double conjugation'' action of~$\GL_{n_1} \times \GL{n_2}$ on matrix tuples in~$(\bbC^{n_1n_2 \times n_1n_2})^{\op m}$.
-These are very natural actions that arise in a plethora of applications, such as in the classification of entanglement for multipartite quantum states~\cite{Briand-moduli333,Slowik2020linkbetween}, in multilinear cryptography~\cite{DBLP:conf/tcc/JiQ0Y19}, in geometric complexity theory~\cite{GCT-V}, and in the theory and practice of tensor network states~\cite{DBLP:conf/focs/AcuavivaMNPS0W23}.
-It is interesting to note that the simultaneous conjugation action corresponds to one-dimensional tensor networks (known as matrix product states or MPS), which are computationally tractable, while the ``double conjugation'' action is the relevant gauge group for two-dimensional tensor networks (known as projected entangled pair states or PEPS), for which many computationally problems are hard. \emph{To summarize, while no polynomial-time algorithms are known for essentially any action other than the special cases discussed above, including not for essentially any tensor action, neither are there any sharp hardness results}!
+For example, no polynomial-time algorithms are known for the 3-tensor action of~$\SL_{n_1} \times \SL_{n_2} \times \SL_{n_3}$ on $\bbC^{n_1} \ot \bbC^{n_2} \ot \bbC^{n_3}$.
+Another interesting action for which no efficient algorithms are known is the action of~$\GL_{n_1} \times \GL_{n_2}$ on tensors in~$\bbC^p \otimes \bbC^{n_1 \times n_1} \otimes \bbC^{n_2 \times n_2}$, arising in the study of tensor networks.
+Equivalently, this action can be thought of as the ``double conjugation'' action of $\GL_{n_1} \times \GL_{n_2}$ on the tuples in $(\bbC^{n_1 n_2 \times n_1 n_2})^{\oplus p}$ via